apache/activemq-apollo/apollo-website/src/main/webapp/documentation/getting-started.md

 At this point you may want to adjust the default configuration located in etc directory.

+## Updating the Configuration to use BDB

+The default configuration used a hawtdb based store.
+It still has known bugs and not yet stable.
+Unless you want to help find and squash those bugs, it is recommend you change the configuration to use the BDB store instead.
+To do that, just update the generated configuration by editing the `etc/apollo.xml` file and then replace `hawtdb-store` with `bdb-store`

 ## Running a Broker Instance